Mid Taper Fade Curly Hair

 Side-Swept Curly Hair With Mid Taper

-Sweeping curls to one side adds instant sophistication.
-Combined with a neat taper, the style works for professional events, dinners, or social gatherings.
-It’s polished without being overdone, showing off natural texture in a refined way.
+Sweeping the curls to one side adds instant sophistication.
+With a neat taper, it works for professional events, dinners, or social gatherings — polished without being overdone, showing off the texture in a refined way.

 Long Curls With Mid Taper Fade